 Staff will be the primary liaison between the Board of Trustees/ Investment Committee and the Investment Consultant(s), the Investment Manager(s), and the custodial bank(s).
-The Chief Investment Officer, Deputy Chief Investment Officer, Sr. Investment Officer or Sr. Investment Officer - Public Markets are authorized in between meetings of the Board to take such actions as necessary in the best interests of the Total Portfolio and the Plan in keeping with the policies, strictures and guidelines which apply to the Board of Trustees.
-Staff's transactional authority is limited to 10% of the Total Portfolio.
 In doing so, the staff will:

-Manage OP&F assets under its care and/or control in accordance with this Policy's objectives and guidelines set forth herein.
+- Manage OP&F assets under its care and/or control in accordance with this Policy's objectives and guidelines set forth herein. - Implement Board decisions regarding asset allocation, investment structure, Investment Manager(s) selection where applicable, and portfolio rebalancing procedures. - Coordinate the Investment Manager(s) selection and retention decisions for the Plan's investments, excluding the asset classes of private markets, private credit, real estate and real assets, consistent with OP&F's Investment Manager Search Policy and OP&F's Investment Manager Monitoring and Evaluation Policy. - Approve capital commitments for the asset classes of private markets, private credit, real estate and real assets, to funds offered by existing Investment Manager(s) to OP&F for the same investment strategy previously approved by the Board of Trustees/ Investment Committee and where the capital commitment is less than or equal to \$50 million. - Where applicable, approve Investment Manager's guidelines, which may set forth the purpose, Investment Manager(s) philosophy and approach, authorized investments, prohibitions, typical portfolio characteristics, performance objectives and evaluation, and Investment Manager(s) communications.
+Provide the Board of Trustees/Investment Committee with periodic updates on applicable Investment Manager's compliance with guidelines as part of the Board Appendix. - Evaluate and assign all Investment Manager(s) to a rating category as outlined in OP&F's Investment Manager Monitoring and Evaluation Policy.
+Provide the Board of Trustees/Investment Committee updates on the rating category of each Investment Manager as part of the Board Appendix. - Monitor externally managed assets to ensure compliance with guidelines set forth in this Policy. - Establish a process to promptly vote all proxies and related actions in a manner consistent with OP&F's long-term interests and objectives set forth herein and OP&F's U.S. Proxy Voting Policy and OP&F's International Proxy Voting Policy.
+Maintain detailed records of said voting of proxies and related actions per OP&F's retention schedule and comply with all regulatory objectives related thereto.

-- Implement Board decisions regarding asset allocation, investment structure, Investment Manager(s) selection, and portfolio rebalancing procedures. - Coordinate the Investment Manager(s) selection, evaluation, and retention decisions for the Plan's investments, consistent with OP&F's Investment Manager Search Policy and OP&F's Investment Manager Monitoring and Evaluation Policy. - Monitor both internally and externally managed assets to ensure compliance with guidelines set forth in this Policy. - Establish a process to promptly vote all proxies and related actions in a manner consistent with OP&F's long-term interests and objectives set forth herein and OP&F's Proxy Voting Policy.
-Maintain detailed records of said voting of proxies and related actions and comply with all regulatory objectives related thereto. - Manage the overall liquidity in the Total Portfolio to ensure timely payment of member benefit payments and Plan expenses and the investment of contributions consistent with established asset allocation and portfolio rebalancing policies. - Report to the Board at least quarterly regarding the status of the Total Portfolio and its performance for various time periods.
-Meet with the Board at least annually to report on Investment Manager(s) performance and compliance with goals and objectives. - Acknowledge and agree in writing to their fiduciary responsibility to fully comply with this Policy set forth herein, and as modified in the future.
+- Manage the overall liquidity in the Total Portfolio to ensure timely payment of member benefit payments and Plan expenses and the investment of contributions consistent with established asset allocation and portfolio rebalancing policies. - Report to the Board at least quarterly regarding the status of the Total Portfolio and its performance for various time periods.
+Meet with the Board at least annually to report on Investment Manager(s) performance and compliance with goals and objectives. - Acknowledge and agree in writing to their fiduciary responsibility to fully comply with this Policy set forth herein, and as modified in the future. - Where applicable, utilize various committees to execute certain delineated duties.